 Giles Constable wrote some years ago, “The history of letters, and of those who wrote them, thus merges into the history of bureaucracy and diplomacy and forms an important chapter in the development of government and administration in the Middle Ages.”
-On the other hand, Parsons recently claimed, “the conception of the crusade letters as a direct link to the events of the First Crusade, in contrast to the more fictive histories, is out of date.”
-He recognizes, however, that his reservations do not neutralize the value of letters, even those ‘problematic’ in his view, as transmitters of crusade narrative.
-It is the thesis of this study that not only the history but also the development of crusade correspondence, its nature and means of transmission provide additional facets for a better understanding of the Early Crusade Period.
-Unfortunately, research of medieval correspondence has currently approached letters according to their modern form, i.e., as a unit that encapsulates the whole message.
-Crusade letters, however, were just a part in message transmission, complemented as it was by oral messages.
-The careful selection of messengers among the sociopolitical elite turned them into a most active factor in the transmission of news.
-In medieval terms, messengers became a kind of political troubadours, well equipped to receive the attention not only of the letters’ addressees but of wider audiences, as well.
-In medieval practice, they became a kind of social trigger, around whom the sociopolitical elite met and listened to messages from the Latin East.
-In the same way that medieval people learned about the Holy Land and sacred history from the preaching of local or itinerant priests, they listened to the crusaders’ dealings, since in their most part, they were not able to read their letters.
-Letters, therefore, as written documents, present only a fragment of the whole performance and not always the most important.
-Still, the honorific aura that accompanied Latin documents, especially among illiterate audiences, turned crusade letters into a kind of holy relic and as such into an important component in the transmission of messages between Western Christendom and the Latin East.
-One may therefore conclude that a better understanding of the interaction between messengers and letters, between oral and written messages, would contribute a more accurate perspective of the nature and weight of crusade correspondence and through it of the Crusades as a whole.
-On the one hand, the complementation of letters and what may tentatively be called “political troubadours” reflects the sociopolitical and economic changes characteristic of the Central Middle Ages, which brought about the decline of the feudal, local, small units.
-Crusade correspondence thus appears in this regard as another reflection of the expanding horizons of medieval Christendom.
-The copying of crusade letters, on the other hand, heralds the slow and gradual transition to written documents, as already proclaimed by Roman Law, thus paving the way for the widespread of literacy and eventually the press by the Late Middle Ages.
+Conversely, Parsons recently claimed that “the conception of the crusade letters as a direct link to the events of the First Crusade, in contrast to the more fictive histories, is out of date.”
+Parsons recognizes, however, that his reservations do not neutralize the value of letters, even those ‘problematic’ in his view, as transmitters of crusade narrative.
+This study argues that the history, as well as the development of crusade correspondence, its nature and means of transmission, provide additional facets for attaining a better understanding of the Early Crusade Period.
+Unfortunately, research into medieval correspondence has commonly approached letters according to their modern form, i.e., as a unit that encapsulates the whole message.
+Crusade letters, however, were just one part of message transmission, complemented by oral messages.
+The careful selection of messengers among the sociopolitical elite turned them into a key factor in the transmission of news.
+In medieval terms, messengers became political troubadours, well equipped to receive the attention not only of the letters’ addressees but also of wider audiences.
+In medieval practice, they became a kind of social catalyst, around whom the sociopolitical elite met, listening to messages from the Latin East.
+In the same way that medieval people learned about the Holy Land and sacred history from the preaching of local or itinerant priests, they listened to the crusaders’ dealings since, for the most part, they were not able to read their accounts.
+Letters, therefore, as written documents, represent only a fragment of the troubadours’ performance and not always their most important dimension.
+Still, the honorific aura that accompanied Latin documents, especially among illiterate audiences, turned crusade letters into a kind of holy relic and, as such, into an important component in the transmission of messages between Western Christendom and the Latin East.
+It is reasonable to conclude that a better understanding of the interaction between messengers and letters, between oral and written messages, would contribute a more accurate perspective on the nature and weight of crusade correspondence, and through it, the Crusades as a whole.
+On the one hand, the relationship between letters and “political troubadours” reflects the sociopolitical and economic changes characteristic of the Central Middle Ages, which brought about the decline of the feudal system and its small, local units.
+Crusade correspondence thus appears as another reflection of the expanding horizons of medieval Christendom.
+The transcribing of crusade letters, on the other hand, heralds the slow and gradual transition to written documents, as already proclaimed by Roman Law, thus paving the way for the spread of literacy, and eventually the printing press, by the Late Middle Ages.